- Resilience and adaptability are needed for success in business today.

-In the state of nature, resilience and adaptability are key traits for survival.
-Indeed, when Darwin said "survival of the fittest," it did not mean the quickest, the strongest, or the smartest life forms; rather, it meant those most capable of adapting to their current environmental conditions.
+In nature, resilience and adaptability are key traits for survival.
+Indeed, when Charles Darwin said "survival of the fittest," he did not mean the quickest, the strongest or the smartest life-forms; rather, he was referring to those that were most capable of adapting to their environmental conditions.

-And so too is this old evolutionary adage true for business.
-The most resilient and adaptable teams succeed more often than those rigid and unwilling to change, even if the latter boasts great talent.
-A new study from Johns Hopkins University confirms that resilience and the ability to pivot when necessary are essential to succeeding in business.
+That principle is also true in business; the most resilient and adaptable teams succeed more often than those that are rigid and unwilling to change, even if the more rigid group boasts better talent.
+Research from Johns Hopkins University illustrates that very idea.

-Naturally, the researchers noted, these traits translate toward the business world, particularly, when it comes to the processes of "drift management" and "meaning management."
+Naturally, the researchers noted, these traits translate to the business world, particularly when it comes to the processes of "drift management" and "meaning management."

-Drift management: Drift management means paying close attention to the lay of the land, as well as the physical and mental well-being of team members, and monitoring for any changes in conditions.
-In the business world, drift can be things like market changes, team member health and individual workloads.
-Managing these drifts may mean reallocating the burden to help a struggling team member recover, or repositioning to team's efforts to better address the real world conditions of a changing market.
+Drift management: Drift management means paying close attention to the lay of the land, as well as the physical and mental well-being of team members, and keeping an eye out for any changes in conditions.
+In the business world, drift can include things like market changes, team member health and individual workloads.
+Managing these drifts may mean reallocating the burden to help a struggling team member recover or repositioning a team's efforts to better address the real-world conditions of a changing market.

 Meaning management: Successful meaning management means cultivating the collective mindset that, through adversity, the team will reach a brighter future.
-This prevents team members from disengaging from the tasks at hand, and helps them show resilience in the face of a bad quarter or an economic downturn.
-In short, it means growing a culture that has faith in the team's skill and endgame.
+This prevents team members from disengaging from the tasks at hand and helps them show resilience in the face of a bad quarter or an economic downturn.
+In short, it means growing a culture that has faith in the team's skills and goals.

-When the teams Sutcliffe and Barton studied failed to act in resilient ways, it not only failed to produce good outcomes, but also created increasing vulnerability and adversity.
+When the teams Sutcliffe and Barton studied failed to act in resilient ways, the teams not only failed to produce good outcomes but also increased vulnerability and adversity.